 24. How do we choose a good Rudraksha?

 Many get confused with the shape and size of Rudraksha.
 One should not seriously worry about it.
 Just see that the mukhis are well defined, are end to end, corns and contours are natural and there are no cracks along the mukhis.
 The bead has to be lustrous and healthy and devoid of insect holes.

-25. My Rudraksha has few thorns broken.
+25. My Rudraksha has a few thorns broken.
 Will it work?

 Ans: Thorns on the Rudraksha bead surface tend to fall off over time as you wear them.
-But this does not make the bead lose efficacy as the power of the bead is from the seeds within and lose few thorns (like losing few hair from the skin), does not reduce its effectiveness.
-However if the Rudraksha bead gets infested with worms who eat through the seeds, one needs to discard them.
+But this does not make the bead lose efficacy as the power of the bead is from the seeds within and losing a few thorns (like losing a few hairs from the skin), does not reduce its effectiveness.
+However, if the Rudraksha bead gets infested with worms who eat through the seeds, one needs to discard them.